Dr Elizabeth Guest (BSc, PhD, PGCHE)– Director of Aspiedent

 I am autistic.

 After graduating in 1989 with a 1st class Honours degree in Maths, I completed my PhD in Artificial Intelligence.
-My PhD project was state of the art for 20 years.
+My PhD project was state of the art for at least 20 years.

 I speak 4 different languages and have a University level teaching qualification.
 Once, I went and pretended to be a Linguist in Sudan for 18 months; (when I owned up after 6 months and told them I was not really a linguist but actually a mathematician and computer scientist, they didn't believe me).
 I worked on analysing 7 languages, when most people on that programme normally work on just one language.
 Spending many years as a senior researcher, I worked on highly complex projects such as designing technology to detect whether somebody is carrying weapons in the street.